This post may contain affiliate links. Please read our disclosure policy.

-Ground turkey recipes take up a ton of space in my cookbook.
-Lean ground turkey turkey is a healthier alternative to ground beef, simple to cook yet still incredibly flavorful.
-It’s is a budget friendly way to add lean protein to just about any recipe, from turkey meatballs to meatloaf to stuffed peppers and tacos.
+Ground Turkey Recipes take up a ton of space in my cookbook.
+Lean ground turkey is a healthier alternative to ground beef, simple to cook yet still incredibly flavorful.

 Ground turkey is a healthier alternative to beef.
 Although it does depend on the lean meat to fat ratio.
 You do want to make sure you are purchasing LEAN ground turkey (turkey breast).
 Although you can find very lean ground beef, turkey will still beat out it’s competition for lower calories and fat.